 Mitchell peak has one of the best views of the Sierra, easily accessible by a short 3 mile dayhike.
-Although getting to the TH is a challenge in itself, and the hike is steep, the 360 degree view from the top is well worth it!
+Although getting to the trailhead is a challenge in itself, and the hike to the top is steep, the 360 degree view from the top is well worth it!

 Trail Type: Out and back

 Trailhead: Google Maps

 Cost: Free after $20 park entrance fee

 Since it was only May, and it was too early in the season for backpacking, we planned a weekend of camping at SEKI (Sequoia & Kings Canyon National Park).
 I have read lots of positive things about Mitchell Peak, and we decided a short dayhike up the peak was perfect for an early season hike.

 When we arrived Friday evening, we saw that Potwisha campground was full, so we headed up to Lodgepole Campground for $22 a night.
 We got to watch the sunset as we drove up the windy road up the side of the mountain, and of course we stopped for several viewpoints and markers.